GMT-ERiSi/score-reader/README.md

 # Star Wars Squadrons Score Reader

 This project uses AI vision capabilities to extract and analyze scores from Star Wars Squadrons game screenshots, building a comprehensive database of match results and player statistics.
-It includes an ELO rating system to track team skill levels over time.
+It includes ELO rating systems to track both team and individual player skill levels.

 ## Project Structure